MistyCommunity/Documentation/src/content/docs/apps/misty-skills-extension.md

 The Misty Skills Extension provides commands for uploading, running, and stopping skills, so you can iterate quickly and manage skills without leaving your text editor.
 To view these commands, press **Command+Shift+P** (Mac) or **Control+Shift+P** (Windows) and start typing `Misty:`.

-Note: Your robot needs to be turned on and connected to the same local Wi-Fi network as the computer you are using for development in order to work.
+Before using these commands, make sure Misty is powered on and connected to the same local Wi-Fi network as the computer you are using for development in order to work.

-Both upload commands compresses the contents of the directory where the skill file you are currently editing is stored into a .zip, and then sends that .zip file to Misty using the REST endpoint for the SaveSkillToRobot endpoint.

 * Select **Misty: Upload** and enter your robot's IP Address to upload your skill to Misty.
 * Select **Misty: Upload and Run** and enter your robot's IP address to upload your skill to Misty and run it immediately.
 * Select **Misty: Stop Skills** and enter your robot's IP address to stop all skills that are currently running.

+{{box op="start" cssClass="boxed noteBox"}}
+**Note:**

+Both upload commands compresses the contents of the directory where the skill file you are currently editing is stored into a .zip, and then sends that .zip file to Misty using the REST endpoint for the SaveSkillToRobot endpoint.
+{{box op="end"}}